mufpga/MicroFPGA/tutorials/README.md

 ### Notes

 - [Analog input mapping](ai_mapping.md): an overview of how the analog input pins are mapped in the Au FPGA.
+- [Application examples](application.md): how MicroFPGA is used on the Ries lab's microscopes.